scop/bash-completion/CONTRIBUTING.md

 - In addition to running the test suite, there are a few scripts in the test/ dir that catch some common issues, see and use for example runLint.

+- Install pre-commit and set it up, see <https://pre-commit.com/>.
+  That'll run a bunch of linters and the like, the same as the bash-completion CI does.
+Running it locally and fixing found issues before commit/push/PR reduces some roundtrips with the review.

 - File bugs, enhancement, and pull requests at GitHub,
   <https://github.com/scop/bash-completion>.
   Sending them to the developers might work too, but is really strongly